This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 2 directories, 74 files

-To view a summary of the captured profile data run the command
+To view a summary of the captured profile data:

 neuron-explorer view -d inspect-output-nccom-test --output-format summary-text